A short Bhutan tour featuring the major cultural highlights of amazing Bhutan including the Tiger’s Nest and more .

 Meals: Breakfast, Lunch, Dinner

-Heading back towards Paro again by private vehicle, it’s across the Dochu La once more, but instead of heading to Paro, you’ll be carrying on in a westerly direction to be driven over the Cheli La (3990m) and into the wonderful, rather “off the beaten track” Haa Valley.
-All in all, it’s around a 5-hour drive, and once again, from both passes, you can pray for clear weather for those wonderful Himalayan views.
-Along the way to Cheli La, you’ll stop to visit the Kila Gompa nunnery.
+Time to now start heading west.
+Again by way of the Dochu La, which is probably the best location for a lunch stop on this journey too.
+But, you’re also going farther west than Paro and driving over the Chele La (3990m) and into the wonderful, rather “off the beaten track” Haa Valley.
+All in all, it’s around a 5-hour drive from Punakha, and once again, from both passes, you can pray for clear weather for those wonderful Himalayan views.
+Along the way you might want to stop and visit the Kila Gompa nunnery.
 You’ll have to walk, but it only takes around half an hour to reach.
 This rather isolated, peaceful Gompa with lush, forested slopes surrounding it is most certainly a place of peace and retreat.
 It’s home to around 30 or so nuns who live a life of seclusion and dedication to spirituality.
 Dating back as far as the 9th century, as a site of meditation, there are numerous secret caves as well as small buildings for secluded meditation.
 Descending into the “Once off limits” Haa Valley, you’ll notice the Rigsum—these are three hills, all cone-shaped, that are (believed to be) the physical manifestations of Manjushri, Chenrizig, and Chana Dorji.
 The Dalai Lama is considered to be Chenrizig in human form, the Buddha of compassion.
-Chana Dorji is the god that ie believed to protect Bhutan.
-Once you’ve arrived at the old town of Haa and checked into a rather more simple, but atmospheric accommodation, your guide will take on a a gentle leg stretcher walk and to explore part of this beautiful valley.
-You may with to consider spending an additional night here to give you another day to experience more of the Haa Valley.
+Chana Dorji is the god that is believed to protect Bhutan.
+Once you’ve arrived at your atmospheric accommodation, your guide will take you on a gentle leg stretcher walk and to explore part of this beautiful valley.
+You may wish to consider spending an additional night here to give you another day to experience more of the Haa Valley.

 Meals: Breakfast, Lunch, Dinner

-Heading back towards Paro again by private vehicle, it’s across the Dochu La once more, but instead of heading to Paro, you’ll be carrying on in a westerly direction to be driven over the Cheli La (3990m) and into the wonderful, rather “off the beaten track” Haa Valley.
-All in all, it’s around a 5-hour drive, and once again, from both passes, you can pray for clear weather for those wonderful Himalayan views.
-Along the way to Cheli La, you’ll stop to visit the Kila Gompa nunnery.
+Time to now start heading west.
+Again by way of the Dochu La, which is probably the best location for a lunch stop on this journey too.
+But, you’re also going farther west than Paro and driving over the Chele La (3990m) and into the wonderful, rather “off the beaten track” Haa Valley.
+All in all, it’s around a 5-hour drive from Punakha, and once again, from both passes, you can pray for clear weather for those wonderful Himalayan views.
+Along the way you might want to stop and visit the Kila Gompa nunnery.
 You’ll have to walk, but it only takes around half an hour to reach.
 This rather isolated, peaceful Gompa with lush, forested slopes surrounding it is most certainly a place of peace and retreat.
 It’s home to around 30 or so nuns who live a life of seclusion and dedication to spirituality.
 Dating back as far as the 9th century, as a site of meditation, there are numerous secret caves as well as small buildings for secluded meditation.
 Descending into the “Once off limits” Haa Valley, you’ll notice the Rigsum—these are three hills, all cone-shaped, that are (believed to be) the physical manifestations of Manjushri, Chenrizig, and Chana Dorji.
 The Dalai Lama is considered to be Chenrizig in human form, the Buddha of compassion.
-Chana Dorji is the god that ie believed to protect Bhutan.
-Once you’ve arrived at the old town of Haa and checked into a rather more simple, but atmospheric accommodation, your guide will take on a a gentle leg stretcher walk and to explore part of this beautiful valley.
-You may with to consider spending an additional night here to give you another day to experience more of the Haa Valley.
+Chana Dorji is the god that is believed to protect Bhutan.
+Once you’ve arrived at your atmospheric accommodation, your guide will take you on a gentle leg stretcher walk and to explore part of this beautiful valley.
+You may wish to consider spending an additional night here to give you another day to experience more of the Haa Valley.

 Meals: Breakfast, Lunch, Dinner

-Heading back over the Cheli La to Paro, you’ll first stop and visit the Dzong Drakha.
+Unless you’ve decided to spend a further day exploring the delights of the Haa Valley you’ll now be heading back over the Chele La to Paro.
+You’ll first stop and visit the Dzong Drakha.
 This is a stunning temple built as if it were part of a vertical cliff face, although it is actually constructed on a ledge.
 It’s certainly very impressive and also affords some rather splendid views.
-But you’re probably itching to visit the Tiger's Nest, and in the afternoon after reaching Paro, you’ll visit it.
-It’s actually a stiff 2-hour walk up through woodland and a rather steep climb of around 350 m.
-Thankfully, there’s a teahouse at one of the classic Taktsang Monastery view points where you can rest and refresh before a further 30 minutes of climbing brings you to Takstang (3110m) itself.
+After taking lunch at a restaurant in Paro, you’re probably itching to visit the Tiger's Nest.
+It’s actually a stiff 2-hour walk up through woodland and although not sustained parts are a rather steep climb.
+Thankfully, there’s a teahouse at one of the classic Taktsang Monastery view points where you can rest and refresh before a further 30 minutes of climbing brings you to Taktsang (3110m) itself.
 On the final climb, you pass what is probably the most famous view point, which looks directly across to the monastery.
 It’s usually possible to enter the monastery, but if there’s something going on at the monastery (religious or VIP visit), then it may not be possible.
 Heading steeply down, a descent of around 100m leads into a gorge before climbing back up to the main monastery gate, from which it’s down to the valley floor and your ride “home”.
 Walking time is around 4–5 hours, with around 750m of ascent and descent.
-However, if the sound of this walk to see Taktsang Monastery isn’t your thing (and on foot is the only way to reach it), instead you can be taken by private vehicle to visit the impressive Drukgyel Dzong.
-This altogether easier option can also include an excursion to a nearby view point to see Chomolhari, Bhutan’s second-highest mountain at 7314m.

 Meals: Breakfast, Lunch, Dinner

-Heading back over the Cheli La to Paro, you’ll first stop and visit the Dzong Drakha.
+Unless you’ve decided to spend a further day exploring the delights of the Haa Valley you’ll now be heading back over the Chele La to Paro.
+You’ll first stop and visit the Dzong Drakha.
 This is a stunning temple built as if it were part of a vertical cliff face, although it is actually constructed on a ledge.
 It’s certainly very impressive and also affords some rather splendid views.
-But you’re probably itching to visit the Tiger's Nest, and in the afternoon after reaching Paro, you’ll visit it.
-It’s actually a stiff 2-hour walk up through woodland and a rather steep climb of around 350 m.
-Thankfully, there’s a teahouse at one of the classic Taktsang Monastery view points where you can rest and refresh before a further 30 minutes of climbing brings you to Takstang (3110m) itself.
+After taking lunch at a restaurant in Paro, you’re probably itching to visit the Tiger's Nest.
+It’s actually a stiff 2-hour walk up through woodland and although not sustained parts are a rather steep climb.
+Thankfully, there’s a teahouse at one of the classic Taktsang Monastery view points where you can rest and refresh before a further 30 minutes of climbing brings you to Taktsang (3110m) itself.
 On the final climb, you pass what is probably the most famous view point, which looks directly across to the monastery.
 It’s usually possible to enter the monastery, but if there’s something going on at the monastery (religious or VIP visit), then it may not be possible.
 Heading steeply down, a descent of around 100m leads into a gorge before climbing back up to the main monastery gate, from which it’s down to the valley floor and your ride “home”.
 Walking time is around 4–5 hours, with around 750m of ascent and descent.
-However, if the sound of this walk to see Taktsang Monastery isn’t your thing (and on foot is the only way to reach it), instead you can be taken by private vehicle to visit the impressive Drukgyel Dzong.
-This altogether easier option can also include an excursion to a nearby view point to see Chomolhari, Bhutan’s second-highest mountain at 7314m.

 Meals: Breakfast, Lunch, Dinner